skydivin4ng3l/cepModelingMonitor/README.md

 # CEPModeMon - Complex Event Processing Monitoring & Modelling
-CEPModeMon is a Prototype for a combined webapplication for modelling and monitoring Complex Event Processing Pipelines
+CEPModeMon is a Prototype for a combined webapplication for modelling and monitoring Complex Event Processing Pipelines.

 <img src="examples/BasicGUI_2.png?raw=true" alt="Picture of the GUI" width="600" height="whatever">